SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 * __Export__ Export an exposition as a tar.gz file (you can also use this to make a copy of an exposition, by importing the generated file)

-* __Delete__ Delete an exposition or work from the catalogue.
+* __Delete__ Delete an exposition or work from the RC.

 [back to top](#profile)

 ### Change Layout

 This dialogue gives you the option of choosing the size of an object in your profile.

-Depending on the size, the abstract and additional informations may be reduced or even hidden.
-Sizing objects differently allows to focus a reader's attention to important objects as well as improving the overall readability of your profile.
+Depending on the length of the content, the abstract and additional information may be reduced or even hidden.
+Sizing objects differently allows to focus a reader's attention to important objects as well as to improve the overall readability of your profile page.

 Four layout-templates are possible: